covalenthq/ipfs-pinner/README.md

 ## Introduction

 - A wrapper on top of ipfs node, utilising go-ipfs as a library.
-- Extended support for custom file upload endpoints provided by pinata & web3.storage.
+- Extended support for custom file upload endpoints provided by web3.storage.
 - Content archive file generation and lightweight deterministic CID generation on client side (using CARs).
 - It can be used as a go library (see `binary/main.go` for usage) or as a http server.